iterating/316.sba.spinandsip/readme.md

 - [x] Use at least two CSS animations.

 ### Deliverables
-- [ ] When you have completed your website, submit the following:
 - [ ] Your completed project in a ZIP file, which should include all HTML files and any external CSS files.
-- [ ] Include a README file that includes technical specifications and a description of your website.
+- [x] Include a README file that includes technical specifications and a description of your website.
 - [ ] Upload this ZIP file to Canvas.
-- [ ] A GitHub link to your project’s repository.
+- [x] A GitHub link to your project’s repository.
 - [ ] Include the link to your GitHub account in your README file.
 - [ ] Upload the GitHub link to this project to Canvas.

-Im inspired by how Nuxt works, dynamically render most of the content
+## Outcomes
+- [ ] Practiced building Webcomponents to build HTML by components to promote DRY
+- Designed and built a cohesive theme that conveys critical information first that is applied though the website and each element.
+This work requires much time consuming design and implementation.
+It explains why many websites nowadays look similar to each other.
+They share common UI components for user familiartity and developer efficiency.